zerocracy/zerocracy.github.io/pages/terms.md

 and our users.
 We also use this information to offer you tailored content.
 We will ask for your consent before using information for a purpose other than those that are set out in these Terms.
-We never provide for free or sell any information about your or your projects to any third-parties.
+We never provide for free or sell any information about you or your projects to any third-parties.

 <a name="law" href="#law">Law</a>.